Augmentative: Serbo-Croatian

 Augmentative nouns are either pejoratives, although distinct pejorative suffixes also exist.
 All augmentative nouns have female grammatical gender.
 Some nouns can have their augmentatives formed with different suffixes, for example, see 'kuća' above.

 In Hrvatska gramatika, Barić et al. do not classify adjectives formed with suffixes which intensify an action or property as augmentatives.
 The augmentative prefixes for adjectives listed in Hrvatska gramatika are pre- ("excessively"; or excess of a favorable property), hiper- ("hyper-"), super- and ultra-.
 According to Hrvatska enciklopedija, augmentative verbs surpass their base verb with their intensity.
 However, by defining augmentative verbs as an action done excessively, Hrvatska gramatika only lists pre- ("over-") as an augmentative verb.

 Semitic languages

 Arabic

 Form II of the Arabic verb often has an augmentative sense, which may indicate intensity (intensive) or repetition (frequentative).

 Bantu languages

-Bantu languages' noun class markers often double as augmentative and diminutive markers, and some have separate classes that are used only as a augmentative or a diminutive.
+Bantu languages' noun class markers often double as augmentative and diminutive markers, and some have separate classes that are used only as an augmentative or a diminutive.

 Chichewa

 Chichewa noun class 7 prefix chi- doubles up as augmentative marker.
-For example, chindege which is a huge plane as opposed to ndege which is just a regular plane.
+For example, chi'ndege which is a huge plane as opposed to ndege which is just a regular plane.